bihealth/Radvanced/Homeworks/homework_03.md

     vector should be associated with the coefficients given by `resultsNames(ds)`?

+    *Reminder:* if you specify the contrast with numeric vector, you need to assign a number coefficient to each of the coefficient names returned by `resultsNames`.
+So for example, if you want to calculate the contrast `A - B`, and `resultsNames` returns `"C", "B", "A"`, the contrast parameter should be `0, -1, 1` since we ignore C, B should be subtracted (thus -1) and A should be added (thus 1).

  4. Inspect the obtained results for an interaction test.
 Plot some of the top genes.
 Do you see the interaction?
 Look up the gene examples you have selected before in the results tables.
 What do the associated